 You can make the DLSE claim process more even-handed by consulting an experienced employment attorney who will protect your interests throughout or at any stage of the process.

 Only non-exempt employees can file a wage-and-hour claim.
 All claims must be for wage disputes.
-The DLSE does not have jurisdiction over other types of employment-related claims, such as discrimination or harassment.
+The DLSE does not have jurisdiction over other types of employment-related claims, such as discrimination or harassment including sexual harassment.

 Independent contractors are not covered by California’s wage-and-hour laws and cannot receive wage awards from the state.
 Sometimes an independent contractor will claim they were misclassified and should have been classified as an employee.
 In that situation, if the employee files a wage-and-hour claim, the DLSE may hold a hearing to determine if the worker should have been classified as an employee and, therefore, be subject to the wage-and-hour laws.
 We can advise you on how to defend against allegations of misclassification.